PROJECT: “Sea Shapes” 2026

 “Sea Shapes” is an extension of my sculptural exploration begun a few years ago with my “Land Shapes” series where I focus on creating biomorphic objects and expressing them in three-dimensional space.
 I reference forms, textures and colors from a myriad selection of sources and mix them up to create abstractions that bear the residue of sometimes quite disparate organic elements.

-“Sea Shape 01” is based on both live and sun-dried kelp fronds and mixed with the pure yellow of forsythia flowers.
-“Sea Shape 02” is a different twist of kelp and combined with the colors of small sea shells I’ve collected.
-“Sea Shape 03” and “Sea Shape 04” are additional kelp-inspired forms with colors derived from the iridescent greens and glossy blacks of beetle carapaces.
+“Saffron Twist” is based on both live and sun-dried kelp fronds and mixed with the pure yellow of forsythia flowers.
+“Sherbet Kelp” is a different twist of kelp and combined with the colors of small sea shells I’ve collected.
+“Gliterati"” and “Cosmic Kelp” are additional kelp-inspired forms with colors derived from the iridescent greens and glossy blacks of beetle carapaces.

 In my studio I have a number of new pieces developing for this series exploring seaweed, rocks and water currents.
-I’ll be in Maine this summer to do further research including visits to cranberry bogs and kelp farms as well as exploring the rocky shoreline.
-I’ll add new pieces to this page as they are completed.
+I’ll be in Maine this summer to do further research including visits to cranberry bogs and kelp farms while exploring the rocky shoreline.

-A brief video flyover of the four finished Sea Shape sculptures and a few new works in progress:
+Click here for a brief video flyover of the four Sea Shape sculptures and a few new works in progress